Particular/docs.particular.net/persistence/ravendb/saga-concurrency_pessimistic-locking_raven_[7,).partial.md

 By default the persister waits 60 seconds to obtain a lease lock.
 If the lock acquisition fails, the message goes through the endpoint configured [retry logic](/nservicebus/recoverability/).

 The behavior of obtaining a lease lock is based on competing on the document for update.
-This can result in a large increase in IO roundtrips, especially if many instances are competing for this resource.
+This can result in a large increase in I/O roundtrips, especially if many instances are competing for this resource.

 The pessimistic lease lock acquisition timeout duration can be adjusted with the following API: